Privacy Policy

 Value: AN0-TYuqub2JOcDTyL

-Expiration date: after 3 months
+Expiry: after 3 months

 Legal Basis

-YouTube also processes data from you in the USA, among other places.
-YouTube, or Google, is an active participant in the EU-US Data Privacy Framework, which regulates the correct and secure transfer of personal data from EU citizens to the USA.
-You can find more information about this at https://commission.europa.eu/document/fa09cbad-dd7d-4684-ae60-be03fcb0fddf_en.
+YouTube also processes your data in the USA, among other places.
+YouTube or Google is an active participant in the EU-US Data Privacy Framework, which regulates the correct and secure transfer of personal data of EU citizens to the USA.
+More information can be found at https://commission.europa.eu/document/fa09cbad-dd7d-4684-ae60-be03fcb0fddf_en.

 YouTube Subscribe Button Privacy Policy